bonny/WordPress-Simple-History/readme.txt

 ## Changelog

-= 2.4.x (November 2015) =
+= 2.5 (November 2015) =

 - Added: Category edits are now logged, so now you can see terms, categories and taxonomies that are added, changed, and deleted.
 Fixes for example https://wordpress.org/support/topic/view-changes-to-categories and https://twitter.com/hmarafi/status/655994402037362688.
 - Fixed: The media logger now shows the width and height of uploaded images again.
 - Fixed: IP Lookup using ipinfo.io would fail if your site was using HTTPS (pro account on ipinfo.io required for that), so now falls back to opening a link to ipinfo.io in a new tab instead.
 - Changed: Failed login attempts now use shorter messages and shorter variable names.
 Not really the fault of this plugin, but sites can get a huge amount of failed login attempts logged.
-Sites with almost 2 million logged rows just in the last 60 days for example, that will cause the database tables with the history grow to simething like 700 MB.
-Not cool.
+Sites with almost 2 million logged rows just in the last 60 days for example.
+And that will cause the database tables with the history to grow to several hundreds of megabyte.
 So to make those tables a bit smaller the plugin now uses shorter messages for failed login attempts, shorter variable names, and it stores less data.
-Remember that if you want to stop hackers from attacking your site you should install a plugin like [Jetpack and its BruteProtect module](https://jetpack.me/support/security-features/).
+If you want to stop hackers from attacking your site (resulting in big history logs) you should install a plugin like [Jetpack and its BruteProtect module](https://jetpack.me/support/security-features/).
 - Updated: Added date filter to show just events from just one day.
 Useful for sites that get hammered by brute force login attempts.
-On one site where I hade 166434 login attempots the last 7 days this helped to make the log actually load :/.
+On one site where I had 166434 login attempts the last 7 days this helped to make the log actually load :/.
 - Updated: New French translation

 = 2.4 (November 2015) =